-□ Close off areas used by a sick person and do not use before cleaning and disinfection.
-If possible, wait 24 hours before you clean and disinfect.
-If it is not possible to wait 24 hours, wait as long as possible.
-Ensure safe and correct application of disinfectants and keep disinfectant products away from children. □ Adhere to DPH's "Return to School Guidance After COVID-19 Illness or Exposure" for allowin a student, teacher, or staff member to return to school.
-Considerations for Partial and Total Closures □ When a student, teacher, or staff member tests positive for COVID-19 and has exposed other at the school, classrooms and office areas may need to close temporarily as students, teachers, and staff isolate and the area is cleaned. □ In consultation with the local public health department, the appropriate school official may decide whether school closure is warranted, including the length of time closure may be necessary.
-Consider the following when determining the need for partial or total closure: ■ Size and characteristics of student and staff population (e.g., population includes individuals with special healthcare needs and/or who are at higher risk for severe illness) ■ Setting characteristics and environmental factors that affect transmission (e.g., length of school day, intensity of hands-on instruction, ability to maintain social distancing, need for/sharing of common equipment, physical spacing in classrooms, movement through buildings, proportion of time spent outdoors, involvement in activities that may be more likely to generate aerosols). ■ Possibility of spread to others, including to additional individuals outside of the facility (e.g., exposures at large assemblies, on field trips, at extracurricular activities that include students from other schools, on school buses that transport riders from multiple schools ■ Absenteeism among educators, students, and/or staff that is high enough to limit the ability of the school to function effectively. ■ High suspected number of cases or greater case rate within the educational setting compared to the case rate in the community. ■ Additional indicators (e.g., increased absenteeism) that might suggest undiagnosed or unreported COVID-19-like activity among students or staff.
-Implement communication plans for school closure to include outreach to students, parents, teachers, staff, and the community.
-Provide guidance to parents, teachers and staff reminding them of the importance of community physical distancing measures while a school is closed, including discouraging students or staff from gathering elsewhere.
-Develop a plan for continuity of education.
-Consider in that plan how to also continue nutrition and other services provided in the regular school setting to establish alternate mechanisms for these services to continue.
-Maintain regular communications with local public health.
+- □ Close off areas used by a sick person and do not use before cleaning and disinfection.
+Wait as long as possible (at least several hours) before you clean and disinfect.
+Ensure safe and correct application of disinfectants and keep disinfectant products away from children. - □ Adhere to DPH's "Return to School Guidance After COVID-19 Illness or Exposure" for allowing a student, teacher, or staff member to return to school.

+Considerations for Partial and Total Closures

+- □ When a student, teacher, or staff member tests positive for COVID-19 and has exposed others at the school, classrooms and office areas may need to close temporarily as students, teachers, and staff isolate and the area is cleaned. - □ In consultation with the local public health department, the appropriate school official may decide whether school closure is warranted, including the length of time closure may be necessary.
+Consider the following when determining the need for partial or total closure: - Size and characteristics of student and staff population (e.g., population includes individuals with special healthcare needs and/or who are at higher risk for severe illness) - Setting characteristics and environmental factors that affect transmission (e.g., length of school day, intensity of hands-on instruction, ability to maintain physical distancing, need for/sharing of common equipment, physical spacing in classrooms, movement through buildings, proportion of time spent outdoors, involvement in activities that may be more likely to generate aerosols) - Possibility of spread to others, including to additional individuals outside of the facility (e.g., exposures at large assemblies, on field trips, at extracurricular activities that include students from other schools, on school buses that transport riders from multiple schools) - Absenteeism among educators, students, and/or staff that is high enough to limit the ability of the school to function effectively

+- High suspected number of cases or greater case rate within the educational setting compared to the case rate in the community - Additional indicators (e.g., increased absenteeism) that might suggest undiagnosed or unreported COVID-19-like activity among students or staff - □ Implement communication plans for school closure to include outreach to students, parents, teachers, staff, and the community. - □ Provide guidance to parents, teachers and staff reminding them of the importance of community physical distancing measures while a school is closed, including discouraging students or staff from gathering elsewhere. - Develop a plan for continuity of education.
+Consider in that plan how to also continue nutrition and other services provided in the regular school setting to establish alternate mechanisms for these services to continue. - □ Maintain regular communications with local public health.